RijoSLal/build-your-own-vectordb/README.md

 # Build-Your-Own-VectorDB 🗃️

 **Build-Your-Own-VectorDB** is a fun weekend project created in just 2 days to challenge myself to build a vector database from scratch.
-The main goal was to experiment with some interesting ideas around **embedding-based automatic knowledge graph creation**, tackling fundamental problems faced in RAG (Retrieval-Augmented Generation) pipelines.
+The main goal was to experiment with some interesting ideas around **embedding-based automatic knowledge graph creation**, tackling fundamental problems faced in RAG (Retrieval-Augmented Generation).

 I didn’t think I would be able to spin up a vector database from scratch within a day and my crazy idea would solve the fundamental problems in RAG, but here we are! 💪